grandwazir/jekyll-plugin-site/getting_started.md

 To view the ban history of someone else type `/bh history <name>`.

 To view your own type `/bh history`.

+### Auditing the bans of a player

+You can also get a report of all the bans made by a player on your server.
+This includes the following details:‭

+* How many bans they have made
+* How many permanent bans they have issued
+* How many temporary bans they have issued
+* How many bans are still active
+* How many bans have since expired
+* How many bans that have been pardoned (by themselves or anyone else).

+To view an audit report of someone type `/bh audit <name>`.

+To view your own type `/bh audit`.

 ### Importing and exporting bans